Debt & Insolvency

 Personal Dispute FundingMore Information

 The legal process can be lengthy, with some cases taking months, or even years, to resolve.
 This can put a heavy financial strain on both businesses and individuals in terms of paying your own costs.
-The good news is that Bridge McFarland Solicitors can provide an integrated package of funding solutions for your costs and disbursements.
+The good news is that Bridge McFarland LLP can provide an integrated package of funding solutions for your costs and disbursements.

 Property & Housing Disputes